View Joshua Darst's Obituary on lebanonenterprise.com and share memories

 Survivors include: his parents, Cesley and Gregory Darst; sisters, Celina Quay and Burcu Darst (Daniel Hoff); two nieces and a nephew, Kiara, Kailyn, and Kristian Quay; his grandmothers, Cordie Darst and Betty J. Williams; aunts and uncles, Kenneth L. Woodward, Joseph Woodward, Geneva Williams-Armstrong, JoAnn Darst, Edwinnia Wasdin (Joel), Datha Thompson (Eric); and many dear cousins.

 A funeral service will be held at 2 p.m.
-Thursday, May 9, at Stith Funeral Homes, 2988 Phyllis Court (off Petersburg Road), Hebron.
+Thursday, May 9, at Stith Funeral Home, 2988 Phyllis Court (off Petersburg Road), Hebron.
 Visitation will be from 12:30-2 p.m.

 In lieu of flowers, please consider making a memorial donation in Joshua's name to the JED Foundation (https://www.jedfoundation.org/) or the Juvenile Diabetes Foundation (https://www.jdrf.org/).
 Any monetary gifts received at the service will be donated equally to these two foundations.